 When I tested Jennifer Serravallo’s Independent Reading Assessment (Scholastic), I was an immediate believer.
 Finally, here is a reading assessment that gives rich, clear information about upper grade readers, using … Continue Reading Quality Reading Instruction Leads to Better Writing: A Review of Jennifer Serravallo’s Independent Reading Assessment

 Once upon a time, there was a teacher who became a better teacher by connecting with other passionate educators…

 It’s hard to have a publishing celebration for people who live miles apart from you.
 Therefore, a virtual publishing party is the best I can do for Anna and Beth today.
 Please stop by to leave a congratulatory comment for them since their books have been published.

 I miss many things about being a classroom teacher.
-I miss the camaraderie with the students, the collegiality with the staff, and the sense that what I’m doing really matters.
-I miss the… Continue reading
+I miss the camaraderie with the students, the collegiality with the staff, and the sense that what I’m doing really matters. … Continue Reading Tuck Everlasting: 40th Anniversary Blog Tour #Tuck40th

 Need some inspiration to write?
 Fall into a great book and read like a writer!

 Find out which five, NEW picture books I’m fawning over this Friday.